voutilad/virtio_vmmci/README.md

 Currently, it doesn't _yet_:

 - listen for rtc sync control messages from the OpenBSD host
-- listen for ANY control messages from the OpenBSD host :-)
+- listen for ANY control messages from the OpenBSD host :-) (still figuring out how to do this)
-- work standalone without the kernel modifications (need to bundle a full hacked version of the virtio pci code)
+- work standalone without the kernel modifications (need to bundle a full hacked version of the virtio pci code, but doable)

 Also, if you haven't figured it out, it currently relies on a hacked version of the Linux [virtio_pci_legacy.c][3] code